kpj/kpj.github.io--old/_posts/2014-08-12-encrypt-partition.md

 Normal Workflow
 ---------------
-To wrap everything up, this is the usual order of commands
+To wrap everything up, this is the usual order of commands when using a device encrypted as described before

 {% highlight bash %}
 $ cryptsetup -v luksOpen <block device> <map name>